Is Monitoring Enough? Strategic Agent Selection For Stealthy Attack in Multi-Agent Discussions: Related Work

 \section{Related Work}

 \textbf{Multi-Agent Discussion and Its Trustworthiness.} Recently, the multi-agent discussion strategy has been widely adopted in multi-agent systems to enhance planning and decision-making~\cite{liu2025mosaic, huself, chen-etal-2025-debate, zhao-etal-2025-layered}.
 Existing studies have explored this strategy from various perspectives, such as encouraging divergent thinking through debate-style interactions~\cite{liang2024encouraging} and enabling programmable multi-agent conversations for LLM-based applications~\cite{wu2024autogen}.
-As the multi-agent discussion strategy becomes widely deployed, ensuring its trustworthiness has also emerged as a critical research focus~\cite{amayuelas2024multiagent, cui2025mad, liu2025can, ju2024flooding}.
+As the multi-agent discussion strategy becomes widely deployed, trustworthiness-focused research has also extended its scope from single-LLM settings to multi-agent systems~\cite{amayuelas2024multiagent, cui2025mad, liu2025can, xiang2026new}.
 In particular, among existing efforts exploring the trustworthiness of multi-agent discussions, a common line of work~\cite{amayuelas2024multiagent, cui2025mad, ju2024flooding} develops attack methods that effectively disrupt multi-agent discussions to expose their vulnerabilities.
 For example,~\cite{ju2024flooding} select adversarial agents to boost persuasiveness and poison knowledge for spreading counterfactual content.
 M-Spoiler~\cite{liu2025can} optimizes adversarial suffixes via simulated interactions with selected agents to mislead decisions.
 MAD-Spear~\cite{cui2025mad} compromises a set of agents and exploits conformity dynamics to propagate incorrect reasoning.

 Yet, despite their effectiveness, these methods typically operate in attack scenarios where inter-agent messages are delivered directly and face no explicit monitoring.
 In practical deployments, however, anomaly detectors, such as SelfCheckGPT~\cite{manakul2023selfcheckgpt} and RAGAs~\cite{es-etal-2024-ragas}, have been widely used in other domains to monitor and block adversarial messages~\cite{abdaljalil2025safe, rebedea2023nemo}.
 Such mechanisms can be naturally integrated into multi-agent discussions to monitor agents' exchanged messages and block adversarial ones.
 Motivated by this observation, our work, for the first time, identifies the \textit{discussion-monitored scenario} and investigates whether effective attacks remain possible under explicit monitoring constraints.